hummingbot/dashboard/frontend/pages/performance/bot_performance/README.md

-This page helps you analize database files of several Hummingbot strategies and measure performance.
+This page helps you analyze database files of several Hummingbot strategies and measure performance.

 #### Support